mangoseller/ParameterPGD/README.md

 2. Then, we identify invalid inputs and create a mask that identifies the subset of the batch corresponding to invalid computations.

-3. Then, we perform the adversarial _PGD_ update: For any detected invalid inputs, we perform the following process:
+3. Then, we perform the adversarial _PGD_ update: For any detected invalid inputs, perform the following process:

     - Extract the invalid input subset and generate "fake" targets `y_fake` that encourage the model to not abstain, despite being invalid.
     - Perform **k** iterations of the following steps:

       1. **Compute the Adversarial Loss:** We define the adversarial loss as a negative mean squared error that pushes the model's output away from abstention:

       $L_{adv}(\theta) = -|f_\theta(x_{invalid}) - y_{fake}|^2$